rkapl123/DBAddin/docs/README.md

 *   `updatesMajorVersion`: Usually the versions are numbered 1.0.0.x, in case this is different, the Major Version can be overridden here.
 *   `updatesUrlBase`: Here, the URL base for the update zip packages can be overridden.

-To change the settings, there use the drop-down "settings", where you can modify the DBAddin.xll.config and the referred DBAddinCentral.config including XML validation.
+To change the settings, use the drop-down "settings" where you can modify the DBAddin.xll.config and the referred DBAddinCentral.config including XML validation.
 If you have multiple same named entries in your settings files, the last one is taken as the active setting.
+The settings dialog has a drop-down at its bottom providing all the available settings to be selected.
+On selection, the chosen setting is added to the bottom of the current open config.
+For `+  env` settings, an input box will provide the possibility to set the number to be used instead of `+ env`.

 ### Environment, About Box, Settings, Log and fix legacy functions